CyTOF/cytofkit_devel/README.md

 - [Bioconductor](https://www.bioconductor.org/packages/cytofkit/)
 - [github](https://github.com/JinmiaoChenLab/cytofkit)

-And install from Bioconductor, use:
+Install the stable version from Bioconductor, use:

 ``` r
 ## try http:// if https:// URLs are not supported